What Is Yoga Exercise?

 Because this flow provides strength, flexibility, breath work, concentration, and often some form of meditation.

 Bikram Yoga (Hot Yoga) :

-Hot yoga really just means that you have to practice yoga in a room which is heated above normal room temperature.
+Hot yoga really just means that you have to practice yoga in a room that is heated above normal room temperature.

 The heat can be set to whatever the yoga instructor says.
 Though it’s usually between 80 and 100°F (27 and 38°C).

-Hot yoga is practiced in a heated environment, leading to profuse sweating, and to make the practice more challenging.
+Hot yoga is practiced in a heated environment, leading to profuse sweating, and making the practice more challenging.

 It can give lots of benefits like improving flexibility, burning more calories, building bone density, reducing stress, depression, anxiety, and providing a cardiovascular boost.